 Can more than one artist apply per application?

 Certainly!
-You should include a résumé (or bio) and work samples for each person planning to travel to the US in connection with the project.
+You should include a résumé (or bio) and work samples for each person planning to travel in connection with the project.
+Work samples should reflect the work of all applicants in the group.
 (Back to Top)

-Can I apply to work with more than one organization?
+Can I apply to work in more than one country or with more than one organization?

 Absolutely.
 Although only one letter of invitation is required, collaborations with more than one partner are welcome.
 (Back to Top)